seabird-chat/ci/README.md

 A collection of useful re-usable Github Actions workflows

+## Docker PR

+This is the boilerplate for building a docker image, generally used during PR runs as a confidence check.

 ## Docker Build

 This is roughly based on the excellent [multi-arch-docker-github-workflow].
 It